Kwaizer/CloudLinuxTest/README.md

 python main.py "/home/<user>/Downloads/Telegram Desktop" --ctg --thr 50 --rep --dsp
 ```
 ## Dependencies
-The program itself relies on 2 external libraries: `typer` for CLI interface and `magic` for file type categorization.
-These dependencies can be installed with:
+The program itself mainly relies on 2 external libraries: `typer` for CLI interface and `magic` for file type categorization.
+These dependencies were installed with:
 ```
 pip install "typer[all]"
 ```